-Note.
-There is a threshold value of 40 ppbv for observations in the mainland China as recommended by Emery et al. (2017).
-For data at Yonaguni no threshold is applied because there is no significant diurnal cycle of O3 concentration.
+Note: there is a threshold value of 40 ppbv for observations in mainland China as recommended by Emery et al. (2017).
+For data at Yonaguni no threshold is applied because there is no significant diurnal cycle of O_3 concentration.
+Numbers in bold face indicate that the values do not meet the benchmarks.